 Interesting towns abound.
 Nearest is the historic and architecturally rich town of Lewes (6m) where there are good eateries.
 On the coast Eastbourne (11m) boasts sunshine and beaches.
 Westward lies the cliff chain of the ‘Seven Sisters’ terminating in the chalk mass of Beachy Head, an icon recognised the world over.
 The bustling City of Brighton & Hove, ½ hour away, offers livelier cosmopolitan entertainment.

 For plant lovers there are many fine gardens to explore, the most renowned of these being Sissinghurst Castle and Great Dixter, both visitable in a day.
-Also Charleston Farmhouse (4m), home to a successful Literary Festival and newer Garden Festival, among other highlights.
+Just a little bit further is Doddington Place Gardens, 10 acres of impressive landscaped gardens.
+Also visit Charleston Farmhouse (4m), home to a successful Literary Festival and newer Garden Festival, among other highlights.

 Opera lovers will be enticed by renowned Glyndebourne Opera House (3m), its summer season (May-September) hosting 5 or more innovative productions.
 If you like to wash your Opera down with good Champagne, award winning ‘Breaky Bottom Vineyard’ (10m) is set in the Ouse Valley, and the younger venture of ‘Rathfinny Wine Estate’ (6m) with its excellent wine, visitor centre and good food should suit.